 Jefferson is a very small village located in the state of Ohio.
 With a population of 3,041 people and two constituent neighborhoods, Jefferson is the 354th largest community in Ohio.

-Unlike some villages, Jefferson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jefferson are a mix of both white- and blue-collar jobs.
-Overall, Jefferson is a village of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Jefferson who work in office and administrative support (13.26%), healthcare (10.29%), and community and social services (9.00%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Jefferson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jefferson is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Jefferson who work in office and administrative support (13.44%), healthcare suport services (12.32%), and healthcare (8.68%).

 Being a small village, Jefferson does not have a public transit system used by locals to get to and from work.